 About the Pennsylvania State Board of Dentistry

-The State Board of Dentistry, through the licensure of dentists and dental hygienists and the certification of expanded function dental assistants, insures that such individuals are suitable and qualified.
+The State Board of Dentistry, through the licensure of dentists and dental hygienists and the certification of expanded function dental assistants, ensures that such individuals are suitable and qualified.
 The Board issues, suspends and revokes licenses and certificates.
-In addition, the Board supervises dentists, dental hygienists and expanded function dental assistants to insure that they are complying with licensure and certification requirements and investigates complaints made against these individuals.
+In addition, the Board supervises dentists, dental hygienists and expanded function dental assistants to ensure that they are complying with licensure and certification requirements and investigates complaints made against these individuals.
 The Board develops standards of professional conduct, including continuing education requirements, in order to maintain a high level of integrity and performance in the practice of dentistry.

 Expanded Function Dental Assistants

 Candidates for certification as expanded function dental assistants (EFDAs) must submit verification for one of the following: